 Before taking progesterone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as peanut oil), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This medication may be used during pregnancy only as directed by your doctor.
-There is conflicting information about whether progestins may cause harm to an unborn baby.
 Discuss the risks and benefits with your doctor.

 This drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 This medication may interfere with certain lab tests, possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include severe nausea and vomiting.

 Regular complete physical exams which include lab and/or medical tests (such as blood pressure, breast exam/mammogram, pelvic exam, Pap smear) should be done while you are taking this medication.
 Follow your doctor's instructions for examining your breasts, and report any lumps right away.
 Keep all medical and lab appointments.
 Consult your doctor for more details.